White House's About-Face On Mexican Trade A 'Gut Punch' To U.S. Businesses

 Wilson says her industry was relieved last month when the administration lifted tariffs on steel and aluminum from Mexico and Canada.
 Now, it's all back in flux.

-President Trump's pledge to raise tariffs on all Mexican products — starting at 5% next week and rising to 25% by October.
-Wilson says higher tariffs would increase supply costs and hurt car sales — a double whammy.
+Trump has pledged to raise tariffs on all Mexican products — starting at 5% next week and rising to 25% by October.
+Wilson says higher tariffs would increase supply costs and hurt car sales, a double whammy.
 Taken together, uncertainty over trade has been a drag on the U.S. economy.

 It's not clear what the latest tariff threats will mean for passage of the president's own trade proposal to replace the North American Free Trade Agreement.
 Trump is using the threats to try to force Mexico to address illegal migration, but businesses say tariffs would hurt both countries' economies and would be counterproductive.
 And Mexico might impose its own tariffs on American products.

-Auto parts makers — and many other industries that are closely intertwined with Mexico — are reeling from what seems like a sudden about-face by the Trump administration.
+Auto-parts makers — and many other industries that are closely intertwined with Mexico — are reeling from what seems like a sudden about-face by the Trump administration.
 Clothing prices already spiked after the administration raised tariffs on imports from China by 25%.

 Stephen Lamar, executive vice president of the American Apparel & Footwear Association, says he was on the phone with White House officials discussing the trade deal when he heard about the new tariff threat.